6 website design trends for 2019

 2. Boxes, borders & graphical planes

-Segmenting the information into visual categories.
+Segmenting the information into clear visual categories.

 3. An intuitive search method

-Letting your users jump straight to the info they need.
+To therefore allow a user to jump straight to the info they need.

 5. Strong information hierarchy